GES

 42nd Amendment vs 44th Amendment — The Constitutional Battle

-The 42nd Amendment (1976), passed during the Emergency, was the most direct assault on the basic structure doctrine.
-It attempted to make Parliament's amending power unlimited by inserting Art 368(4): "No amendment of this Constitution (including the provisions of Part III) made or purporting to have been made under this article whether before or after the commencement of section 55 of the Constitution (Forty-second Amendment) Act, 1976, shall be called in question in any court on any ground."
-Art 368(5) further declared: "For the removal of doubts, it is hereby declared that there shall be no limitation whatever on the constituent power of Parliament to amend by way of addition, variation or repeal the provisions of this Constitution under this article."
-These provisions were designed to overrule Kesavananda Bharati and make all constitutional amendments non-justiciable.
-The 42nd Amendment also expanded Art 31C to give ALL Directive Principles primacy over ALL Fundamental Rights (not just Art 39(b)/(c) over Art 14 and 19), and transferred five subjects from the State List to the Concurrent List.
-It was correctly described as a "Mini Constitution" that sought to fundamentally alter the power structure.
-The 44th Amendment (1978), passed by the Janata Party government, was the "corrective amendment."
-It deleted Art 368(4) and 368(5), restored judicial review, introduced comprehensive emergency safeguards, removed the Right to Property from Part III (making it Art 300A — a legal right), restored the 5-year term for Parliament and assemblies (the 42nd had extended it to 6 years), and reversed the most egregious concentration-of-power provisions.
-The 44th Amendment is considered one of the most important amendments in Indian constitutional history precisely because it restored the constitutional balance that the basic structure doctrine was designed to protect.
+The 42nd Amendment (1976) was the most direct assault on basic structure.
+Passed during the Emergency, it inserted Art 368(4): "No amendment... shall be called in question in any court on any ground."
+Art 368(5) added: "there shall be no limitation whatever on the constituent power of Parliament."
+The goal: overrule Kesavananda and make amendments non-justiciable.
+It also expanded Art 31C to give ALL DPSPs primacy over ALL FRs, and transferred five subjects from State to Concurrent List.
+Rightly called the "Mini Constitution" — it tried to fundamentally alter the power structure.
+The 44th Amendment (1978) was the corrective.
+Passed by the Janata Party government, it: deleted Art 368(4) and (5) — restoring judicial review; added emergency safeguards (written Cabinet advice, "armed rebellion" threshold, Art 20/21 non-suspendable); removed the Right to Property from Part III (now Art 300A, a legal right); restored 5-year terms (the 42nd had extended them to 6 years); and reversed the worst concentration-of-power provisions.
+The 44th Amendment is considered one of the most important in Indian history precisely because it restored the constitutional balance that basic structure was designed to protect.

 The Constituent Assembly Debates and Implied Limitations

-The question of whether the amending power has inherent limitations was discussed during the Constituent Assembly debates, though no explicit basic structure provision was included.
-The Drafting Committee, chaired by Dr. B.R.
-Ambedkar, deliberately chose a graduated amendment procedure (three methods) to balance rigidity and flexibility.
-Ambedkar stated that the Constitution should not be "so rigid that it cannot be adapted to changing conditions" but also defended the federal provisions that required state ratification as reflecting "the federal nature of the Constitution."
-The absence of an explicit unamendability clause (like Germany's Art 79(3)) was deliberate — the framers trusted future Parliaments to act responsibly.
-However, the structure of the Constitution — with its emphasis on fundamental rights, federalism, separation of powers, and democratic governance — implied certain limits.
-The Preamble itself declares India to be a "sovereign democratic republic" — changing this to, say, a monarchy or dictatorship would arguably destroy the Constitution rather than amend it.
-The SC in Kesavananda drew on this structural argument: Art 368 grants the power to "amend" the Constitution, not to "rewrite" or "destroy" it.
-Amendment implies working within the existing framework; destroying the framework is an act of revolution, not amendment.
-This distinction between "amendment" and "destruction" is the intellectual core of the basic structure doctrine.
-The constituent power to create a new Constitution remains with "We, the People" — Parliament can only amend within the limits of the existing structure.
+Did the Constituent Assembly intend limits on amending power?
+They discussed it but included no explicit provision.
+The Drafting Committee under Ambedkar deliberately chose graduated amendment procedures (three methods) to balance rigidity with flexibility.
+Ambedkar said the Constitution should not be "so rigid that it cannot be adapted to changing conditions" — but he also defended state ratification requirements as reflecting "the federal nature of the Constitution."
+The absence of an explicit eternity clause (like Germany's Art 79(3)) was deliberate — the framers trusted future Parliaments.
+But the structure itself implies limits.
+The Preamble declares India a "sovereign democratic republic" — converting it to a monarchy or dictatorship would destroy the Constitution, not amend it.
+This is the intellectual core of the doctrine: Art 368 grants the power to "amend," not to "rewrite" or "destroy."
+Amendment means working within the existing framework.
+Destroying the framework is revolution, not amendment.
+The power to create a new Constitution remains with "We, the People" — Parliament can only amend within the existing structure's limits.

 Complete List of Basic Structure Features Identified by the SC